Amba Sauce (Spicy Mango Sauce)

 How to Use Amba Sauce

-This amba sauce can be a delicious dip for your meats and grills.
+This amba sauce can be a delicious dip for your meats and grills- just like my spicy apricot salsa.
 I love adding a spoonful of it to some olive oil and turning it into a delicious salad dressing too!

 You can, but remember that raw mangos can be quite tart and sour, and barely have any sweetness.
 They're also quite tough and you'll need to cook and soften them first before you use them for the recipe.